kalmarek/AbstractPermutations.jl/docs/src/abstract_api.md

 nothing # hide
 ```

-With this the implementation is complete!
-To test if the implementation follows the specification a test suite is provided:
+With this the interface is implementation is complete.
+To test whether the implementation
+follows the specification a test suite is provided:

 ```@example APerm
 include(joinpath(pkgdir(AbstractPermutations), "test", "abstract_perm_API.jl"))